Maintaining Your Account

 - It creates a dot file or dot directory when first invoked.

-Example: netscape creates a directory called .netscape when first invoked.
+Example: Mozilla Firefox creates a directory called .mozilla when first invoked.

 - It looks for a dot file or dot directory in your home directory first, then looks for a global dot file (which often does not start with a dot) and uses that if the one in your home directory ($HOME) does not exist.